gem-spaas/powerplant-coding-challenge/README.md

  - [Global Energy Management Solutions](https://www.youtube.com/watch?v=SAop0RSGdHM)
  - [COO hydroelectric power station](https://www.youtube.com/watch?v=edamsBppnlg)
  - [Management of supply](https://www.youtube.com/watch?v=eh6IIQeeX3c) - video made during winter 2018-2019

+## FAQ

+#####Can an existing solver be used to calculate the unit-commitment
+Preferably implementations do not rely on an external solver and thus contain an algorithm written from scratch (clarified in the text as of version v1.1.0)